IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 The MUD-SIGNATURE attribute in the MUD file SHOULD be a relative URI (see {{RFC3986}} section 4.2) with the (hierarchical) base URI for this reference being the MUD-URL attribute.

+When pinning the signature, the MUD controller SHOULD pin the lowest Certification Authority (CA) that was used in the validation of the CMS structure, along with the chain of Subject Names leading to the signature.
+The MUD controller may need additional trust anchors (including previously pinned ones) in order to verify that CA certificate.

 Subsequent MUD files are considered valid if:

 * they have the same initial Base-URI as the MUD-URL, but may have a different final part
-* they are signed by the same End Entity (same trusted CA and same subjectAltName) as the "root" MUD file.
+* they are signed by an equivalent End Entity (same trusted CA and same Subject Name) as the "root" MUD file.

 Section 5.2 of {{RFC3986}} details many cases for calculating the Base-URI.
 The test is simplified to: remove everything to the right of the last (rightmost) "/" in the URL of "root" MUD  file URL, and the proposed new URL.